 Done correctly, a tense tone creates an atmosphere of apprehension and heightened emotional strain.
 You can do this by creating a build-up, adding some suspense, or implying something that hasn’t happened yet (and might not) with body language descriptions and short, curt lines.

-Example of a tense tone in writing: “Did you hear that?
-I think someone's following us,” she whispered, her voice trembling with unease.
+Example of a tense tone: “Did you hear that?
+I think someone’s following us,” she whispered, her voice trembling with unease.

-A concerned tone in writing should make someone feel another person's love, worry, or apprehension, often reflecting the characters' genuine interest in the well-being of others or themselves.
+A concerned tone should make someone feel another person’s love, worry, or apprehension, often reflecting the characters’ genuine interest in the well-being of others or themselves.

-Use a concerned tone to deepen character relationships and readers' relationships with your characters and the circumstances they face.
-This writing tone is also very effective at evoking empathy via dialogues, inner monologues, or narrative descriptions that reveal characters' motivations, anxieties, inquiries, and considerations.
+Use a concerned tone to deepen character relationships and readers’ relationships with your characters and the circumstances they face.
+This is one of the types of tones that is very effective at evoking empathy via dialogues, inner monologues, or narrative descriptions that reveal characters’ motivations, anxieties, inquiries, and considerations.

-Example of a concerned tone in writing: “I noticed you've been missing meals… is everything alright?” she inquired, her eyes reflecting a mix of care and worry.
+Example of a concerned tone: “I noticed you’ve been missing meals… is everything alright?” she inquired, her eyes reflecting a mix of care and worry.

 As an author, you can use italics to emphasize specific words and can sprinkle in witty remarks that say one thing but hint at the opposite.
 This will add a playful zing to your prose or your characters’ personalities, highlight absurdities, and even provide social commentary.

-A tone used in writing to acknowledge a character’s mistake (though it can also be used in nonfiction writing, like memoirs).
+An apologetic tone is used in writing to acknowledge a character’s mistake (though it can also be used in nonfiction writing, like memoirs).
 It usually conveys self-awareness, humility, a desire for feedback or input, some level of regret, and perhaps even some self-deprecation.
 Sometimes, characters or dialogue can seek justification, hinting at their guilt.

-Using words and phrases like “let me explain,” “unfortunately,” “forgive me,” and “regretfully,” are different ways to channel this tone in writing.
+Using words and phrases like “let me explain,” “unfortunately,” “forgive me,” and “regretfully,” are different ways to channel this tone.

-Example of an apologetic tone in writing: “As a young adult, I was always disrespectful to my parents.
+Example of an apologetic tone: “As a young adult, I was always disrespectful to my parents.
 I made life harder for them despite everything they did for me.
 Looking back, I should have never taken them for granted.”

-A cynical tone in writing embodies a skeptical and distrustful perspective.
-It may overlap or become a pessimistic or even a disapproving tone, but it is slightly different.
+A cynical tone embodies a skeptical and distrustful perspective.
+It may overlap or become a pessimistic or even a disapproving tone, but it is slightly different than those types of tones.

 One final thing to note about a disapproving tone is that it expresses something is not okay (in the opinion of the author or character), without necessarily being aggressive or loud.

-Example of a disapproving tone in writing: “Kyle’s dad glanced over at him as he tiptoed into the house at 3am.
-“There’s no justification for why you’ve just come home now”, Kyle’s dad uttered as he walked up the stairs.
+Example of a disapproving tone: “Kyle’s dad glanced over at him as he tiptoed into the house at 3am.
+“There’s no justification for why you’ve just come home now”, Kyle’s dad uttered as he walked up the stairs.“

 A nostalgic tone in writing carries a bittersweet longing for the past, evoking emotions tied to cherished memories and experiences that have shaped the author’s or character’s journey.
 It often infuses the narrative with a wistful and reflective quality, inviting readers to empathize with the sentimentality of what has been and might never be again.